deepakkumar-iitr/GAViD/README.md

 # Steps Involved in the Data Collection
 gggg
-## Step 1: Manual search of video with CC licence from the youtube
+** Step 1: Manual search of video with CC licence from the youtube **
-sss
+1. sss

-## Step 2: Segmenting the Videos in the clips of 5 Secs
+** Step 2: Segmenting the Videos in the clips of 5 Secs **
-sss
+1. hkjhkhk
+2. kkkk
-## Step 3 Manual Annotation of vidoe clips
+** Step 3 Manual Annotation of vidoe clips **
-ss
+- ss
+- rr
 # Data Samples and Further Details
 ffff
-ff
+fhh

 Access to the IIT-R GAViD dataset can be obtained by through: https://zenodo.org/records/15448846